Facebook Skip to main content

 Gabriela Michan, [email protected], (206) 543-9545

-Business Technology Consulting Program (MGMT 440: Multicultural Consulting)
+Business Technology Consulting Program (MGMT 440: Business Consulting for Diverse and Underserved Communities)

 This course fulfills (2) Basic Skills of the UW General Education Requirements: the Diversity requirement (DIV-course) and a Writing requirement (W-course).